Understanding a Loan Term Sheet And Hard Money Loan Lending Terms

 - Down Payment: Your purchase price plus repairs costs minus the loan amount.

-- Estimated Title Fees: estimate of all the title and closing fees in the transaction
+- Estimated Title Fees: an estimate of all the title and closing fees in the transaction

 - Earnest/Deposit Credited: The earnest money amount listed on the contract or the deposit amount paid on a wholesale transaction.